How to Troubleshoot the Maytag Ice Maker

 - Water system needs to be flushed

 Is the ice maker turned on?

 Verify that the ice maker is turned on.
-If the ice maker’s water supply is not connected to water supply line, turn the ice maker off.
+There are various ice maker types, so please refer to your Owner's Manual for specific instructions for your model.
 If the ice maker is on, but disconnected to water supply line, the following could happen:

 - The ice maker will continue to try to make ice, causing a buzzing sound